HarryR/ethsofia-hackathon/FEEDBACK.md

 We couldn't get Sconify iExec working, even with one senior developer teammember dedicated to getting that working during the Hackaton.
 Whitelisting requirements, cryptic errors, slow builds, odd requirements, it's not very user-friendly to use.

-## Overall
+## Overall (unedited)

 Generally: features are a bit lacking.
-For developers to be able to create cool and amazing things on top of iexec, iexec needs to not (A) make it really easy for developers to do something simple, but (B) make it realy possible for developers to do something involved.
+For developers to be able to create cool and amazing things on top of iExec, iExec needs to not (A) make it really easy for developers to do something simple, but (B) make it really possible for developers to do something involved.
 However, what we see is that iExec excells mainly at simple stuff; and simple stuff, while cool, usually gets filled under the "tech demo" heading, not under the "useful software" heading.
 Instead, if iExec supported things like:
 * Multiple dataset (or similar*, confidential data) inputs.
 * Gramine over SCONE: to be able to build novel software images easily.
 * Some SGX+WASM project: to be able to set up simple scripts.

 Then, developers would be able to deliver more with iExec than just what the default tools would provide, and their creativity while using iExec would soar.
 Another way to say the same would be to imagine a box of legos.
 Currently, iExec offers four lego pieces in its box: two same-sized large pieces (data protector & core) that make for a nice base of a house, a whole-wall piece that could make for a wall (oracle factor), and a cute slope that could make the roof.
 And yes!
 You can build a whole house with iExec!
 But... as much as you turn it around, or snap the pieces slightly differently, that's always going to be generally the same house.
 And cool, you can snap the shapes, but it's not creative with just those four legos... it's.. it's kindergarden-level of lego building.
 Meanwhile, other software offers developers much more chance to abandon the "instruction book" and do something fun, weird, wacky, and, once you muscle through those, amazing.
 What we want is not DataProtector - we can encrypt data with GPG if we want - and what we need is not a poorly-wrapped DRM model (because well, the chapter-at-a-time book-publishing thing doesn't need encrypion, it needs intellectual property laws to work, let's be honest; otherwise the first guy with an OCR-capable phone will republish your chapter at no cost), but an amazing introduction, a base platform, on which to build the rest of our confidential computing platform.
 But right- as soon as we do that, it turns out it's hobbled by the fact that we can't combine datasets.
 Our base is exactly as wide as our "wall" pieces - no way to make houses that are not exact squares.
 And so on: you need to go through SCONE to get permission: meh experience, people will give up before making their cool house of hard-to-snap blocks.
 You can't run a simple data processing script without a multi-stage build system?
 Boo- my the non-confidential legos run in my browser with the press of the F12 button, and I can run a non-confidential computation there faster than you can explain the benefits of confidential compute.